maxh/maxheinritz.com/_posts/2022-08-14-dev-frontend-prod-backend.md

 ## Use cases

-- **Developing against higher volumes of data.** In the dev environment you might seed a few fake entities, but in production you can see how pagination behaves real-world entity counts.
+- **Developing against higher volumes of data.** In the dev environment you might seed a few dozen fake entities, but in production you can see how pagination behaves with real-world entity counts -- often many orders of magnitude higher than the fake data.
 - **Developing against specific shapes of data.** Some production data may be difficult to replicate in the backend dev environment.
-With a dev frontend talking to a prod backend, you can just load up the relevant page and iterate directly on the behavior.
-This has been useful for me to test the rendering for unusual PDFs, for example.
+With a dev frontend talking to a prod backend, you can open the relevant page and iterate directly on the behavior with hot reload.
-- **Manually testing a multi-step workflow.** Ideally, the backend dev environment supports faking data needed to complete full workflows throughout the app.
-But sometimes this is not feasible, and running through a workflow against a prod demo or dev tenant using a dev frontend is a good way fallback.
+- **Manually testing a multi-step workflow.** Ideally, the backend dev environment can generate enough fake data to complete full workflows throughout the app.
+But sometimes this is not feasible, and running through a workflow against a prod demo or dev tenant using a dev frontend is a good fallback for manual testing.

 ## Using cookies